 Until 1931 the square was the site of a public market.
 Today it rocks to music and festivals in summer and features a skating rink in winter.

 It is the home of Palais Montcalm and Capitole de Québec, two major performance venues.

 With its restaurants, hotels and nearby rue Saint-Jean, which is closed to traffic at certain times in summer, it's a great place to kick back.

 Promenade des Gouverneurs runs along the Citadel and leads to Battlefields Park, also known as the Plains of Abraham.

-Named in honor of Governor General Lord Dufferin, it forms an extension of Dufferin Terrace in front of the Château Frontenac.
+Named in honour of Governor General Lord Dufferin, it forms an extension of Dufferin Terrace in front of the Château Frontenac.

 Avid walkers of all stripes as well as amateur photographers seeking striking pictures of the river and surrounding area won't be off by the many stairs along this multi-level walkway; the unforgettable panoramas they experience along the way are ample reward for all the effort.

 Inaugurated for Québec City's 400th anniversary, Promenade Samuel-De Champlain runs along a 2.5-kilometer stretch of St. Lawrence River shoreline between the Québec Bridge and côte de Sillery.

 A number of attractions are found along this magnificent walkway and bike path, including Station de Cageux with its wharf, Station des Sports with its soccer fields, Station des Quais with its four gardens, and the historic Tequenonday woodland.